juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 [Heaven-4.0](https://benchmark.unigine.com/heaven) its a 64-Bit Benchmark </br>
 [.run](https://assets.unigine.com/d/Unigine_Heaven-4.0.run) </br>

-If Heaven-4 works, does Not test / guarante if Batman will. </br>
+If Heaven-4 works, does Not test if Batman will. </br>

 OBS 25.03.3 </br>